 Q1: When does the season start?
 What are the fees and what is included?

-Answer: The 2023 Cross Country season begins with the first practice on Monday, August 14th.
+Answer: The 2024 Cross Country season begins with the first practice on Monday, August 12th.
 The registration fee is $45 and covers club operations, the end of the season party and awards.
-The fee does NOT include a team uniform/singlet, which can be purchased separately for $26.50.
+The fee does NOT include a team uniform/singlet, which can be purchased separately for $26.50 if your child will participate in club meets.

 It is important to emphasize the Olney Cross Country Club is Not-for-Profit and our coaches DO NOT get paid.
 The coaches’ passion for running, and desire to introduce cross country running to a new generation of youth runners is what motivates them.

 Q2: Does my child have to attend all the practices?

 Answer: We recommend, but do not require attendance to all three practices per week.
 Each practice during the week focuses on a different aspect of cross country running (i.e. distance runs, hills, and speed work).
 However, we recognize that each child has different running abilities and interests, and our overall goal is to make cross country running FUN.
 Thus, it is ultimately up to the parents/child to determine how much practice is appropriate.
 (Please see our Expectations of runners and parents)

 Q3: When and where are the practices?
 What are the practices like?
 What if my child cannot keep up?